rosenmarkov35/Discord-StandUP-Bot/README.md

-# ⚠️ Disclaimer

-This repository is a public showcase of the project structure and non-sensitive code.

-The production version of this bot is **obfuscated using PyArmor** to protect critical logic and enforce licensing.
-This public version is intended for demonstration and portfolio purposes only.

-Unauthorized use or redistribution of obfuscated builds without permission is prohibited.

----

 # 🛠️ StandUP Bot

 **StandUP** is a powerful Discord bot designed to streamline team check-ins and ticket management within your server.
 With scheduled standups, role-based access, and a flexible ticketing system, it helps teams stay organized and accountable.